circuitdojo/docs/src/nrf9160-sdk-setup-linux.md

    sudo udevadm control --reload
    ```

-## `newtmgr`
+## `newtmgr` (Used to load your application via USB serial bootloader)

-1. For loading code to your nRF9160 Feather, you'll need to download and copy a custom version of `newtmgr` to a folder in your `PATH`.
+1. For loading code via the bootloader to your nRF9160 Feather, you'll need to download and copy a custom version of `newtmgr` to a folder in your `PATH`.

    ```
    cd ~/Downloads